indykite/terraform-provider-indykite/docs/resources/token_introspect.md

 ### Optional

-- `claims_mapping` (Map of String) ClaimsMapping specify which claims from the token should be mapped to IKG Property with given name.
+- `claims_mapping` (Map of String) ClaimsMapping specifies which claims from the token should be mapped to new names and name of property in IKG.
-    Remember, that 'email' claim is always extracted if exists and stored under 'email' key in IKG.
+    Be aware, that this can override any existing claims, which might not be accessible anymore by internal services.
+    And with the highest priority, there is mapping of sub claim to 'external_id'.
+So you shouldn't ever use 'external_id' as a key.

-    Key specify name of property in IKG.
+    Key specifies the new name and also the name of the property in IKG.
-    Value specify which claim to map and how.
+    Value specifies which claim to map and how.
 - `description` (String) Your own description of resource.
 Must be less than or equal to 256 UTF-8 bytes.
 - `display_name` (String) The display name for the instance.
 Can be updated without creating a new resource.
 - `jwt_matcher` (Block List, Max: 1) Specifies all attributes required to match a JWT token. (see [below for nested schema](#nestedblock--jwt_matcher))